Full-Time

 • Regional or local system operator certification/job task verification

 Duke Energy provides electricity and natural gas services to residential, commercial, and industrial customers across the United States.
-The company generates, transmits, and distributes energy, charging customers based on their consumption, with rates regulated for fairness.
-Duke Energy utilizes both traditional energy sources, like coal and nuclear, and is increasingly investing in renewable energy, such as wind and solar, to meet the demand for cleaner solutions.
-They employ advanced technologies, including drones, to improve operational efficiency and safety.
-Additionally, Duke Energy offers programs to help customers manage their energy bills and is committed to diversity and community engagement, supporting initiatives that enhance the lives of its customers and employees.
-The goal of Duke Energy is to deliver reliable and sustainable energy solutions while fostering a positive impact in the communities they serve.
+The company generates, transmits, and distributes energy, charging customers based on their consumption with regulated rates to ensure fairness.
+Duke Energy utilizes both traditional energy sources, like coal and nuclear, and is increasingly investing in renewable energy, such as wind and solar, to meet the demand for cleaner energy solutions.
+They employ advanced technologies, including drones, to improve operational efficiency and safety while maintaining their infrastructure.
+Additionally, Duke Energy offers programs to help customers manage their energy bills and is committed to diversity and inclusion in the workplace, as well as community engagement initiatives.
+The goal of Duke Energy is to deliver reliable and sustainable energy solutions while supporting the communities they serve.

 Company Stage